Full STEAM Ahead!

 Students learn to regulate stress top-down and develop a tolerance.
 By introducing mild stressors, students learn how to take control of their bodies and minds at the physiological level.
 There is also a close correlation between anxiety and our ability [or inability] to manage stress.
 This is a skill that can be trained.
 Learning to control the breath to regulate physiological and psychological responses is like learning how to hack into a computer at the assembly or machine level.
 Indeed, we can adjust baselines to stress and change our default settings.

 We use HeartMath heart rate variability sensors to get real-time feedback.
 Heart rate variability, or hrv, is a measure of the beat to beat alterations of the heart.
 Clinicians use hrv to measure heart health.
 HRV is a biomarker for the health of the autonomic nervous system (ANS)- and the tone of the vagal nerve which mediates parasympathetic activation including the heartbeat.
 HRV is a key indicator of overall health, fitness level, and recovery status.
 HRV is also used as a marker for stress.
 Many variables affect HRV: diet, rest, and physical activity, for example.
 Psychological factors affect hrv as well like stress, fear, or anxiety.
 HRV, then, can offer an unparalleled window into our emotional well-being.
-The higher the hrv score, the more resilient the autonomic nervous system.
+The higher the hrv score, the more resilient and responsive the autonomic nervous system.
 We can use the breath to improve coherence, the orderly and harmonious synchronization of the cardiovascular and respiratory system and blood pressure rhythms.

 21st Century Skills